NBISweden/knowledgetransfercrashcourses/GitCrashCourse/README.md

 1. At or near the top the repo's _name_ is given.
-2. Either below that or in the sidebar, there will be links to different _repo tabs_ -- you will most often need the _code__/_source_ tab.
+2. Either below that or in the sidebar, there will be links to different _repo tabs_ -- you will most often need the _code_/_source_ tab.
 3. Below that there is a roll-down menu with the available [branches]()#create-a-new-branch)in the repo; typically you are interested in the _master_ branch.
-4. Next, the fie and folder content of the repository is listed.
+4. Next, the file and folder content of the repository is listed.
 5. Below that, the content of the README in the top repo folder is shown.
 This README file (typically in _markdown_-format, _.md_) contains a description of the repo provided by the owner.